7 Deadly Sins of Writing a Resume

 Introduction: Welcome to the real world.
 80% of resumes are thrown out in less than 11 seconds.
 Usually because of these 7 deadly sins of resume writing.

 Not getting called back usually has less to do with your skill, and everything to do with your resumes getting thrown in the trash.

-Getting to the interview is super important considering about 1/5 interview candidates.
-Extremely higher chances.
+Getting to the interview is super important considering about 1/5 interview candidates end up landing the job.

 Overcome interview anxiety here.